Economics (BA)

 • understanding key factors that influence decision-making

-• tackling pressing social issues, such as inequality and climate change
+• tackling pressing social issues, such as poverty and sustainable economic growth

 • building qualitative skills which are highly sought after by employers